Make takeout at home with this award-winning Chinese Pan-Fried Beef Noodles Recipe! This easy recipe is made in just one pan.

 Beef Pan Fried Noodles

-Oh, and did I mention that this recipe is award winning?
-It was given second place in a nationwide recipe contest for Asian noodle recipes!
-I was thrilled when I found out!
+Oh, and did I mention that this recipe is award-winning?
+It placed second in a nationwide recipe contest for Asian noodle recipes!
+I was thrilled when I found out.

 And honestly, it’s a bummer to spend so much on carryout from a Chinese restaurant when you can make a delicious carryout-style meal at home for 1/3rd of the cost!